METRO D Line

 Route 5 is the busiest bus route in the Twin Cities.
 Today it carries approximately 15,000 passengers per weekday.
 In April 2012, Metro Transit published the Arterial Transitway Corridors Study

 , which found that bus rapid transit service would perform well in the corridor and prioritized it for implementation with city and county support.

 Where will I be able to board the D Line?

-Stations will be located roughly every half mile to connect with intersecting bus routes and serve existing high ridership stops and destinations.
-See the station plan.
+There will be 2-3 stations per mile along the D Line corridor to connect with intersecting bus routes and serve existing high ridership stops and destinations.
+See the station plan

 What will be the frequency and hours of service?